rgrams/rendercam/README.md

 > "WARNING: rendercam.activate_camera() - camera [cam_id] not found. "

-This means you call `rendercam.activate_camera(cam_id)` with an ID that doesn't match any existing camera.
+This means you called `rendercam.activate_camera(cam_id)` with an ID that doesn't match any existing camera.
 Make sure you are using [`go.get_id`](https://www.defold.com/ref/go/#go.get_id:-path-) with the correct path to get the camera's ID.

 > "rendercam - get_target_worldViewSize() - camera: [cam_id], scale mode not found."

 Hopefully no one will ever get this message.
-It means something is broken and your camera has an invalid scal mode set.
+It means something is broken and your camera has an invalid scale mode set.
 Please let me know if this happens.